My family, my home

 Moments of Joy.

-Most afternoons I go for a walk on the beach and I let the salty sea breeze fill me with inspiration and peace of mind.
-Sometimes it is as if the waves whisper poetry in my ears.
+Most mornings I go for a walk in nature and I let the clean crisp air fill me with inspiration and peace of mind.
+Sometimes it is as if the birds whisper poetry in my ears.
 More often than not I find myself repeating these words to myself out loud, only to write them down later when I’m home.
-Many of my poems started on the beach.
+Many of my poems started some place in nature.

 Reading passion and the writing bug.